 Immediately after finishing his playing career, he earned a degree in Sports Performance at Leeds Metropolitan University.

-1999 – His maiden Championship five-for came in his fourth appearance at Chelmsford in May.
+In 1999, Fisher’s maiden Championship five-for came in his fourth appearance at Chelmsford in May.
 He claimed 5-73 from 25 second-innings overs in a 174-run victory.
-That proved to be his best analysis in a Yorkshire shirt in that competition.

-2000 and 2001 – Remained a regular in limited overs cricket for Yorkshire, but he could not break into the Championship team on a regular basis due mainly to the emergence of off-spinner Richard Dawson, who ironically also joined the Yorkshire backroom staff ahead of 2014.
+Fisher remained a regular in limited overs cricket for Yorkshire in 2000 and 2001, but he could not break into the Championship team on a regular basis due mainly to the emergence of off-spinner Richard Dawson, who ironically also joined the Yorkshire backroom staff ahead of 2014.

-2002 – Having opted to move to Gloucestershire, he scored his maiden first-class century in a narrow Championship defeat to Essex at Gloucester.
-He scored 103 not out from number eight in the order.
-Took 30 Championship wickets in his first season at Nevill Road.
+Having opted to move to Gloucestershire in 2002, he scored his maiden first-class century in a narrow Championship defeat to Essex.

-2003 – Took three successive Championship five-fors against Derbyshire and Durham (match figures of 10-123 in the latter) as Gloucester won promotion to Division One.
+Fisher claimed three successive Championship five-fors against Derbyshire and Durham as his new county won promotion to Division One the following year.

-2009 – 2011 – Earned a BSC Honours degree in Sports Performance and worked as a self employed strength and conditioning coach.
+Fisher earned a BSC Honours degree in Sports Performance and worked as a self employed strength and conditioning coach between 2009 and 2011.

-2012 – 2013 – Worked at Essex CCC between March 2012 and September 2013 before returning to Yorkshire ahead of the 2014 county season following the departure of Tom Summers.
+He worked at Essex between March 2012 and September 2013 before returning to Yorkshire ahead of the first of their two Championship title-winning seasons.